ai-deep-learning/doc-rag-harness/README.md

 ### Technical documentation

+Example - technology function in a large enterprise:

+* Multiple levels:
+    * Corporate, binds enterprise-wide technology choices (e.g. Java/Spring, Maven components), provides enterprise-wide shared building blocks (e.g. a library of Bootstrap components) and other technology (e.g. a build pipeline)
+    * Segment - narrows technology choices, e.g. version of Java, add segment-specific ways of doing things on top of the enterprise guidelines (which are in turn built on top of the industry/vendor technology guidelines and documentation).
+May introduce segment-level building blocks.
+    * Capability/team - narrows technology choices even further and refines how they are used.
+May introduce capability/team level building blocks such as widget libraries.

+For each of the above there is a time dimension - tech stack updates on the top, releases on the bottom.
+See [TOGAF Architecture Landscape](https://pubs.opengroup.org/togaf-standard/applying-the-adm/chap03.html#tag_03_02) for a visualization.

+In such an environment users need a retrieval solution which allows to retrieve documents specific to the user's position and role in the enterprise and the effort they are assigned to.
+E.g. a Java developer working on, say the current release may need information about Java 17.
+If the same developer is assigned to work on the future release they might need information about, say, Java 20.
+When they work with technologies such as Kubernetes and Azure AKS, the vendor documentation might be largely useless and cause confusion because it contains general information, but they need to know about enterprise/segment specific ways of doing things.

+* Number of documents: Tens of thousands
+* Number of users: Hundreds to thousands
+* Frequency of changes: Low (e.g. monthly) to Moderate (several times a month)
+* Privacy: Internal
+* Risk: Low

 ### Procedures

+Dimensions:

+* Number of documents: Low thousands
+* Number of users: Hundreds to thousands
+* Frequency of changes: Low (e.g. monthly)
+* Privacy: Internal, Restricted, Confidential
+* Risk: Medium to High

 ### Operational Documents

+Dimensions:

+* Number of documents: Possibly millions
+* Number of users: Hundreds to thousands
+* Frequency of changes: High (daily)
+* Privacy: Confidential, personal information - PII, PHI, PCI
+* Risk: High

 ## Designs

 ### Embeddings, vector databases, LLM's

+TODO.
+According to industry information targets a very large number of documents - matches the Operational Documents Use Case

 ### Graphs

+TODO.
+May be better for a smaller number of documents (procedures) - they may all fit in memory and searches can be performed on semantic graphs.
+In the vector database case one way to build indexes is to use graphs - [Hierarchical Navigable Small World (HNSW)](https://towardsdatascience.com/similarity-search-part-4-hierarchical-navigable-small-world-hnsw-2aad4fe87d37)

 ### Polymorphic graphs

+TODO.
+Might be a good fit for the technical documentation use case:

+* The enterprise builds a knowledge graph (model) for the enterprise technology choices.
+There might be multiple models - baseline, future releases
+* Segments take the enterprise graphs/models and customize - the concept similar to inheritance in object-oriented languages such as Java and also similar to layers in Docker
+* Capabilities/teams may take it further

+This process will result in a large number (hundreds) of relatively small graphs/models (knowledge bases) with tens of thousands of documents.